 Constitutive or sustaining narratives depict situations that constitute the person's understanding of what it is to be a nurse.
 They capture the significance of the practice and demonstrate meaning-laden clinical episodes that convey the worth of the work.
 These narratives often speak to the sustaining power of the memory during the difficult times.
-One can usually sense a relationship between the lived story and larger cultural narratives, whatever the tradition (Jewish, JudeoChristian, Islamic, et cetera).
-The following narrative by Kimberly Baird demonstrates a constitutive, sustaining narrative, as well as other themes and story lines.
+The listener can usually sense a relationship between the lived story and larger cultural narratives, whatever the tradition (Jewish, Judeo-Christian, Islamic, etc.).
+The following narrative by Kimberly Baird1 demonstrates a constitutive, sustaining narrative as well as other themes and story lines.
 The way the story is told will demonstrate that it functions as both a constitutive and sustaining narrative.